The Mountain Road: Plot

-In 1944, Major Baldwin (James Stewart) is ordered to blow up an airfield.
-Headquarters in Kunming orders him to then use his pre-war engineering expertise to delay the advancing Japanese forces as much as possible while retreating, but General Loomis (Alan Baxter) gives him the option to just return to base.
-Baldwin makes the riskier choice to have his first command.
-Loomis is reluctant to let him, because of his inexperience as a commander, but relents.
+In 1944, Major Baldwin of the United States Army Corps of Engineers is ordered to blow up an airfield.
+Headquarters in Kunming orders him to use his pre-war engineering expertise to delay the advancing Japanese forces as much as possible while retreating by road, but General Loomis gives him the option to return to base with him by air.
+Baldwin makes the riskier choice to lead his first command.
+Loomis is reluctant to let him because of his inexperience as a commander, but relents.

-Baldwin has at his command Sergeant Michaelson (Harry Morgan), Prince (Mike Kellin), Lewis (Eddie Firestone), Miller (Rudy Bond), Collins (Glenn Corbett), the demolition team's translator, and two other soldiers, a Jeep and four trucks.
-On the road, Baldwin finds out from Chinese commander Colonel Li (Leo Chen) that the Japanese wish to capture a munitions dump 120 miles away.
+Baldwin has at his command Sergeant Michaelson, Prince, Lewis, Miller, Collins (the demolition team's translator), and two other soldiers, a Jeep and four trucks.
+On the road, Baldwin finds out from Chinese commander Colonel Li that the Japanese wish to capture a munitions dump 120 miles away.
 Li wants Baldwin to blow up the munitions, but Baldwin does not want to go that far out of his way.
-Li assigns Colonel Kwan (Frank Silvera) to the team, but before they can embark, Madame Sue-Mei Hung (Lisa Lu), the American-educated widow of a general, joins them, with Baldwin gradually becoming attracted to her.
+Li assigns Colonel Kwan to the team, but before they can embark, Madame Sue-Mei Hung, the American-educated widow of a general, joins them, with Baldwin gradually becoming attracted to her.
+Her husband was executed when he disobeyed one order while obeying a different one.

-Baldwin blows up a bridge and pushes a truck over a cliff to keep on pace, trying to reach the munitions dump before the Japanese.
+Baldwin blows up a bridge and uses deceit to push a civilian truck over a cliff to keep on pace, trying to reach the munitions dump before the Japanese.
 Sue-Mei and Baldwin are at odds over his cavalier treatment of the Chinese when he resorts to blowing up a mountain road, leaving thousands of local Chinese refugees trapped.
-After stopping at a village because Miller is ill, Collins tries to give out the surplus food the team has brought, but is trampled to death by starving villagers.
-Baldwin is furious and resolute in trying to complete his mission, finally successful in blowing up the munitions storage, but when one of his trucks is stolen by Chinese bandits, Miller and Lewis are also killed.
+After stopping at a village because Miller is ill with pneumonia, Collins tries to give out the surplus food that the team has brought, but is trampled to death by starving villagers.
+Baldwin is furious and resolute in trying to complete his mission, and is finally successful blowing up the munitions storage.

+Baldwin sends Miller ahead in one of the army trucks to transport the ailing Lewis and the body of Collins.
+They discover it stolen by Chinese army-deserter bandits, with Miller and Lewis found stripped and executed.
 Baldwin exacts revenge by rolling a gas barrel into the bandits' outpost and setting the village on fire.
-Baldwin asks Sue-Mei to understand why he had to act that way, but there is no reconciliation between them as the gulf of two divergent cultures is too great and she leaves him.
+Baldwin asks Sue-Mei to understand why he had to act that way, but there is no reconciliation between them, for she cannot forgive him and leaves him.
 Although recognizing that his retribution was fundamentally excessive and brutal, Baldwin radios his report to headquarters, and is praised for fulfilling his mission.